pfekin/attention-driven-transformers/README.md

         return self.norm2(x + self.ffn(x))
 ```

-The final attention layer applies self-attention across patch embeddings for each variable, serving as the model’s only mechanism for direct temporal interaction between patches.

-### 5. Flattening & Prediction
+### 5. Flattening and prediction

-After the attention stage, outputs are flattened and projected to the forecast horizon:
+The attention output is flattened and projected to the final prediction:

 ```python
 x = x.reshape(batch_size * n_vars, -1)